slazav/graphene/Readme.md

   [r, out] = system('graphene get_range my_dataset 1464260400 now 60000');
   [t val1 val2] = strread(out, '%f %f %f');

+### `graphene_tab` script

+A common problem is to make a single table using values from a few databases (to plot one parameter as a function of another).
+This is not supported yet by graphene program itself, but there is a simple script for doing this, `graphene_tab`.

+Usage: `graphene_tab -D <db_prog> -t <t1> -u <t2> db1 db2 db3 ...`
+   db_prog -- graphene command: 'graphene -i' (default), 'device -d db' etc. t1, t2  -- time range
+   db2, db2, db3 -- databases

+Values from db2, db3, etc. are interpolated to points of db1 and printed in a single text table.
+For floating-point databases linear interpolation is used, for integer ones nearest values with smaller timestemps are printed.

 ### Known problems

 - Linebreaks in text databases.
 You can put linebreaks in text database using